Research-Methedolgy-Project/Readme-File/README.md

 This website is designed for selling products online.
 Users can register them selfs into the website, filter and search for different products category wise, add product in cart and Order the item.

-## This project include the following things:
+## This project include the following things
 1. Spring Security Configured.
 2. MySQL Configured.
 3. Liquibase Configured.